 Any sunset lover here? © Philip Hadjisoteriou

 The views from the crags and boulders are beautiful in this area, overlooking the Akamas (Nature 2000 protected park) coast and with unforgettable sunsets.
+The place is so unique that we decided to feature it in our 6-day road trip to Cyprus, organized in collaboration with Local and Certified IFMGA Mountain Guide Kyriakos Rossidis.

 2. The Troodos Mountains and Cavo Greco